Toilet tank repair

 2. Flush once while watching the handle arm, chain, flapper, flush valve seat, overflow tube, and water level.

-Next move: You should have a clear first branch: adjust the chain, fix the water level, replace the flapper or seal, or inspect the full flush valve assembly.
+Next move: You should know what to try first: chain adjustment, water-level adjustment, a flapper or seal, or a closer look at the full valve.
 If the symptom only happens occasionally, mark the tank water level, wait 15 to 30 minutes, and see whether the water level drops without flushing.

-What to conclude: Water leaking into the bowl points to the flapper, seal, or valve seat.
-Water spilling into the overflow tube points to the fill valve.
-Weak lift points to the handle and chain.
+What to conclude: Water leaking into the bowl usually means flapper, seal, or valve seat.
+Water going into the overflow tube is a fill valve problem.
+Weak lift is usually handle or chain.

 Stop if: